jabberjabberjabber/LLavaImageTagger/README.md

 ## Installation

-**Qwen2-VL works with the latest version of KoboldCPP but it is not advised to use it at this point.
+**Qwen2-VL works with the latest version of KoboldCPP and while KoboldCPP works fine with MiniCPM-V 2.6 (the default, downloaded model) it is not advised to use Qwen2-VL at this point.
 Due to it not using patches and sending the entire image into the LLM processor it ends up taking an extremely long time for some large images.
 I am working on a fix but due to holidays it may have to wait until after the new year.**

 ### Prerequisites